Montana/manifest-unicorn/README.md

 ## Intro:

 The Docker container `manifest` is a file that contains data about a container image.
-Specifically `digest`, `sha256`, etc. We can create a `manifest` which points to images for different architectures so that when using the image on a particular architecture the docker automatically pulls the desired image.
+Specifically `digest`, `sha256`, etc. We can create a `manifest` which points to images for different architectures so that when using the image on a particular architecture Docker automatically pulls the desired image.
 The reason for `manifest` is to mainly cross-build docker images.

 Creating a ```manifest``` is an experimental CLI feature and you should update docker for good measure.
 Add following lines to .travis.yml: